-\$ 16.852.000 Nature of the expenditure?
-One-Time
+Amount Requested \$ 14,000,000 Nature of the expenditure?
+One-Time Any Additional

-Any Additional Revenue?
+Any Additional

+Revenue?
 If Yes,

 Identify Below

 The Harbour Reach Corridor Project received \$15,100,000 of State Connection Washington funds (CWA) to design and construct this project.
 The City has also received \$1,000,000 from Snohomish County Paine Field Airport in traffic impact mitigation fees that were dedicated to this project.
-In 2017 the City will apply for approximately \$2,852,000 in Transportation Improvement Board (TIB) state funding in order to complete the construction of both the north and south segments.
+In 2017 the City applied for approximately \$2,852,000 in Transportation Improvement Board (TIB) state funding in order to complete the construction of both the north and south segments, but that grant was not awarded.
 This expenditure will cover the right-of-way acquisition, construction management and inspection and construction of the project.
 Design of the project first began in 2016, with construction anticipated for mid-2018.
 It is anticipated that construction will be complete in early 2019, therefore the remaining budget will be carried forward at the end of 2018 as part of the 2019 budget process.